Platforms & Apps

 • Australia Post

-It doesn’t look like Royal Mail (UK) offers this service at this writing.
-Some, but not all, carts offer merchants the ability to offer a handling surcharge (to cover shipping materials, etc.) on top of the shipper’s estimate.
+It doesn’t look like Royal Mail (U.K.) offers the service.
+Some, but not all, carts provide merchants the ability to include a handling surcharge (to cover shipping materials, etc.) on top of the shipper’s estimate.

 When it’s time to check out, Sally Shopper wants to complete the transaction securely and efficiently.
 This involves four elements to prevent hackers from stealing sensitive credit card information:

-• An SSL secure connection between the shopper and your website to prevent hackers from stealing sensitive personal information.
+• An SSL secure connection between the shopper and your website to block hackers.
 The current standard here is called SSL (Secure Sockets Layer), which encrypts communications.
 In most cases, you can piggyback at no extra cost on the digital certificate and secure server provided by your web hosting service or ordering system vendor.
 Without a secure server, don’t expect many sales.

-• A payment gateway to provide secure communications between your website and the credit card processor.
+• A payment gateway for secure integration between your website and the credit card processor.

 • Protection of credit card numbers stored on the website.
 The best way to secure them is not to store credit card numbers on your server at all.
-Some carts, however, provide careful encryption of these numbers that can provide protection to your customers.
+Some carts, however, provide careful encryption of these numbers that can protect your customers.

 • Secure order retrieval that allows merchants to get orders without exposing credit card information to hackers.
 This is usually accomplished by the merchant viewing and downloading orders from the site with a web browser using a secure SSL connection.
 Other methods include XML, secure FTP, or encrypted e-mail.

-Make sure that you don’t secure your payment gateway before you decide which shopping cart program best meets your needs since many payment gateways aren’t compatible with all shopping carts.
+Don’t decide on a payment gateway before you know which shopping cart software best meets your needs.
+Many payment gateways aren’t compatible with all shopping carts.

 Is real-time credit card authorization really necessary?
 Can’t you authorize your orders with a desktop authorization system that you use for a physical store, tradeshow, or flea market sales?
 You can, perhaps.
-Some merchant credit card account vendors don’t allow Internet sales, since they offer a lower discount rate for “card present” transactions than they do for MOTO or “card not present” Internet transactions — a full percentage point, typically.
+Some merchant credit card account vendors don’t allow Internet sales, since they offer a lower discount rate for “card present” transactions than they do for mail, telephone, and “card not present” Internet transactions, typically a full percentage point.

-If you do many online sales, you’ll find that real-time credit card authorization is a cost-saving device since it saves you:
+If you do many online sales, you’ll find that real-time credit card authorization is a cost-saving device since it saves:

 Nearly all carts provide the customer with both on-screen and e-mail receipts to confirm the purchase.
 Only a few carts provide e-mail confirmation of shipping, but we’ll discuss that below under order management.